Paul Fusco (photographer): Photography career

 He left Mill Valley for New Jersey in 1993, but later returned to California, in 2009, to live in Marin County.

 Death and legacy

 Fusco died on July 15, 2020, aged 89, in San Anselmo, California.

 Many of his photographs are in the Magnum Photos archive currently held at the Harry Ransom Center at the University of Texas at Austin.
-Two hundred of his photographs of the United Farm Workers Organizing Committee and Chesar Chavez, taken during a farm worker's strike in Delano, California, are held by the Library of Congress, as are 1,800 Kodachrome slides taken in June 1968 from the funeral train carrying Robert Kennedy's body from New York City to Washington, D.C., for burial in Arlington National Cemetery.
+Two hundred of his photographs of the United Farm Workers Organizing Committee and Cesar Chavez, taken during a farm worker's strike in Delano, California, are held by the Library of Congress, as are 1,800 Kodachrome slides taken in June 1968 from the funeral train carrying Robert Kennedy's body from New York City to Washington, D.C., for burial in Arlington National Cemetery.